Gate: Seven of Swords

 “I like your name quite a lot,” I said.
 “Not just for the sound of it but also for the epic stories that come to mind when one hears it.”

-“If the gods allow it, my lady,” Lancelot said, taking her hand.
+“If the gods allow it, Aurora,” Lancelot said, taking her hand.
 “I will live my life in service to my father and fulfill whatever quests he may require.
 Then, when my journey upon the earth is complete, I will join you in the sky and then we will speak all of the words that may be in both of our hearts and realize the promise of family and love that has been started this day.”

 A single tear fell from the goddess’ eye and formed a rainbow bridge across the clouds of that heavenly place.
 “Let it be as you said, my son,” Aurora said quietly.
 “Go and live the life you were born to live.
-Remember my love walks with you in all things in your very soul and easily traverses even the distance of the vale of death.”
+Remember my love walks with you in all things and easily traverses even the distance of the vale of death.”
 The two beings embraced in the sky and the prince and I resumed his quest once more.

-Lancelot and I followed Aurora’s multi-colored path through the clouds and soon found ourselves in front of a new castle in the sky that was surrounded by mighty battlements and ramparts of clouds that appeared to my eyes as stone.
+Lancelot and I followed Aurora’s multi-colored path through the clouds and soon found ourselves in front of a new castle in the sky that was surrounded by mighty battlements and ramparts of clouds that appeared to my eyes as impenetrable stone.

 “A fine idea,” Lancelot replied.
 “But I have nothing to give them beyond my presence and knowledge of my father’s doings.
 They know the majority of that already being who they are.”